boldflight/BibleConverter/test_EPUB/output/Hosea.md

 they will engage in prostitution, but not increase in numbers;
 because they have abandoned the Lord by pursuing other gods.

+### Judgment of Pagan Idolatry and Cultic Prostitution

 [11] Old and new wine
 take away the understanding of my people.
 [12] They consult their wooden idols,